BRCA2

-BRCA2 and BRCA2 (/ˌbrækəˈtuː/) are human genes and their protein products, respectively.
-The official symbol (BRCA2, italic for the gene, nonitalic for the protein) and the official name (originally breast cancer 2; currently BRCA2, DNA repair associated) are maintained by the HUGO Gene Nomenclature Committee.
+BRCA2 (/ˌbrækəˈtuː/) is a tumor suppressor protein that in humans is encoded by the BRCA2 gene.
+The official gene symbol and name (originally breast cancer 2; currently BRCA2, DNA repair associated) are maintained by the HUGO Gene Nomenclature Committee.
 One alternative symbol, FANCD1, recognizes its association with the FANC protein complex.
-Orthologs, styled Brca2 and Brca2, are common in other vertebrate species.
-BRCA2 is a human tumor suppressor gene (specifically, a caretaker gene), found in all humans; its protein, also called by the synonym breast cancer type 2 susceptibility protein, is responsible for repairing DNA.
+Orthologs are common in other vertebrate species.
+BRCA2 is a human tumor suppressor gene (specifically, a caretaker gene), found in all humans; its protein, also called breast cancer type 2 susceptibility protein, is responsible for repairing DNA.

 BRCA2 and BRCA1 are normally expressed in the cells of breast and other tissue, where they help repair damaged DNA or destroy cells if DNA cannot be repaired.
 They are involved in the repair of chromosomal damage with an important role in the error-free repair of DNA double strand breaks.
 If BRCA1 or BRCA2 itself is damaged by a BRCA mutation, damaged DNA is not repaired properly, and this increases the risk for breast cancer.
 BRCA1 and BRCA2 have been described as "breast cancer susceptibility genes" and "breast cancer susceptibility proteins".
 The predominant allele has a normal tumor suppressive function whereas high penetrance mutations in these genes cause a loss of tumor suppressive function, which correlates with an increased risk of breast cancer.

 The BRCA2 gene is located on the long (q) arm of chromosome 13 at position 12.3 (13q12.3).
 The human reference BRCA2 gene contains 27 exons, and the cDNA has 10,254 base pairs coding for a protein of 3418 amino acids.